(Guest writer: Damien Reed)

 Anyhow, as it embraces the challenges imposed by the unremittingly changing digital market, we can expect the web hosting industry to expand and improve.

-Editor’s note: This post is written by Damien Reed for Hongkiat.
-Damien is the author of Prospected, a blog dedicated to internet marketing news.
-He has over five years of experience in writing for different online mediums, and his work has appeared on sites such as Freelancer, HackerNoon and CodeMentor.
+(This guest post is written by Damien Reed for Hongkiat.com.
+Damien is the author of Prospected (prospected.com), a blog dedicated to internet marketing news.
+He has over five years of experience in writing for different online mediums, and his work has appeared on sites such as Freelancer, HackerNoon, and CodeMentor.)